 With a 4:00 am wake up for the Canberra Balloon Spectacular and then bad weather cancelling the takeoffs, I had plenty of time to explore and there was only one place I wanted to go to get some great sunrise photography!

-Canberra may be small but without a lot of public transport options, I opted to rent a car from Avis for the weekend’s jaunt giving me freedom to stop to take photos and run on my own schedule.
+Canberra may be small but without a lot of public transport options, I opted to rent a car from Avis for the weekend’s jaunt giving me the freedom to stop to take photos and run on my own schedule.
 As I booked the car through the Qantas site, I also got 4 frequent flyer points per dollar spent!

-Black Mountain is about a 5-minute drive from the city centre, and QT Hotel Canberra where I was staying.
+Black Mountain is about a 5-minute drive from the city center and QT Hotel Canberra where I was staying.
 It was clear I was going to miss the sunrise, having stopped off for a quick coffee at the hot air balloon landing site.

 On the drive up the mountain, there’s a shoulder you can pull off and stop with views across the city.
 While the view beyond is beautiful, the vantage points are often obscured by the wild scrub growing uninterrupted.